TIPS ON BUYING THE PERFECT USED BIKE

 Feel with your foot how easily the bike shifts into the next gear.
 You should be able to feel if the gears kick back out or do not engage easily.
 If the bike jumps out of gear or does not shift well, there could be problems with the gearbox.
 Pay special attention to the shift from 1st to 2nd gear since this is the shift that requires the biggest stroke to engage (since neutral is between them) and usually wears out first.
 Typical problems may include rounded gear dogs, bent shift forks, or worn shift forks.
 Remember if any of these problems exist you will have to split the crankcases to remedy the problem (unless the engine utilizes a cassette style gearbox or has a separate transmission).
 Be sure to shift through all the gears at least a few times to make sure any problems that arise are repeatable and predictable.
 This will help rule out any user error where the rider did not shift fully.

 If you like the tips shared thus far and want to learn more about navigating the slippery slopes of buying a used bike, I would encourage you to download the free guide you need, whether it is dirt or pavement.
 The guides come in the form of a downloadable PDF, ready to be printed and kept forever.
 The Buyer’s Guides also include a checklist that you can bring along and reference as you proceed through all the steps of buying a used bike.
 The checklist is incredibly useful when it comes to looking over the bike and inspecting individual components.
 I know my adrenaline goes wild when picking up a new bike and I run the risk of skipping over one or two important things, so the checklist will ensure you do a thorough job.
-Just click either of the buttons below to go to the download!
+Just click the link below to go to the downloads!